-Obsessive-Compulsive Disorder (OCD) is a significant mental health condition, impacting lives with a distinct array of physical, psychological, and behavioral symptoms.
+Obsessive-Compulsive Disorder (OCD) is a significant mental health condition, that impacts lives with a distinct array of physical, psychological, and behavioral symptoms.
 Historically present but only recently fully understood, OCD, as defined by the DSM-5, involves distressing obsessions, intrusive thoughts, and anxiety-driven compulsions.
-Affecting about 2.5% of people globally, recognizing its complex symptoms is crucial for effective support and recovery.
+Affecting about 2.5% of people globally, recognizing the complex symptoms of OCD is crucial for effective support and recovery.

 OCD Signs And Symptoms

 Obsessive-Compulsive Disorder (OCD) is characterized by a pattern of unwanted thoughts and fears (obsessions) that lead to repetitive behaviors (compulsions).
-Here are some common signs and symptoms:
+Here are some common signs of OCD:

 Have you ever felt troubled by persistent thoughts that won't let go?
 These nagging obsessions might include: